China rejects OCC, forcing businesses to find alternatives to recycling corrugated

 “This regulation will send shockwaves around the world and force many countries to tackle the ‘Out of sight, out of mind’ attitude we’ve developed toward waste,” predicts Greenpeace’s Liu Hua in the story.

-Reusable Containers – A Better Packaging Alternative
+Reusable Plastic Containers – A Better Packaging Alternative to Recycling Corrugated

 Many governments are advocating strongly for widespread use of reusable materials.
 Overseas, the European Union has vowed to phase out single-use plastics and make all packaging reusable or recyclable by 2030, while a U.K. goal is to eliminate all avoidable plastic waste within 25 years, reports the Huffington Post.

-In the U.S., several communities have already banned corrugated from landfills and insisted it be recycled instead.
+In the U.S., several communities have already banned corrugated cardboard from landfills and insisted it be recycled instead.
 The West Coast is expected to be among the hardest hit by China’s restrictions, since more than 60 percent of collected recyclables in that region have been exported to China until now.

 Environmentalists across the world hope China’s actions will be a wake-up call for reduced waste production and better use of reusable materials of all kinds.